 Has there ever before been a 'great northern upheaval' as in 2012?
-There are no definite examples, as NEB Revivals and NTB Revivals (of the NTC-D outbreak type) generally did not occur during the same decades [ref.
-5].
-The only occasion when observations suggest there might have been one was in 1926-1927.
-These years were described in the BAA Memoirs, as summarised in [ref.
-5], and can be supplemented by colour drawings by the German observer Walther Löbering (Fig.12).
-His are the only coloured portrayals that I have been able to locate from these years, and they confirm the BAA colour descriptions; they show meticulous observation, even though they were mostly not finished to publication quality.
+There are no definite examples, as NEB Revivals and NTB Revivals (of the NTC-D outbreak type) generally did not occur during the same decades.5 The only occasion when observations suggest there might have been one was in 1926-'27.
+These years were described in the BAA Memoirs, as summarised in Rogers (1995),5 and can be supplemented by colour drawings by the German observer Walther Löbering (Figure 12).
+His are the only coloured portrayals that Rogers has been able to locate from these years, and they confirm the BAA colour descriptions; meticulous observation is shown, even though they were mostly not finished to publication quality.
 They have not previously been published, and scans have been kindly provided by Frau Ulrike Toll and Hans-Jörg Mettig.
-The only previous publication was [Ref.43], but did not include these drawings from the 1920s.
+The only previous publication of Löbering's work did not include these drawings from the 1920s.43